michelcrypt4d4mus/pdfalyzer/README.md

 See [PyPDF installation notes](https://github.com/py-pdf/pypdf#installation) about `PyCryptodome` if you plan to `pdfalyze` any files that use AES encryption.

-#### macOS
+#### macOS Homebrew
-If you are on macOS someone out there was kind enough to make [The Pdfalyzer available via homebrew](https://formulae.brew.sh/formula/pdfalyzer):
+If you are on macOS and use `homebrew` someone out there was kind enough to make [The Pdfalyzer available via homebrew](https://formulae.brew.sh/formula/pdfalyzer) so this should work:

 ```sh
 brew install pdfalyzer